MicroEJ/docs/SDK6UserGuide/troubleshooting.rst

 	The project version must be defined.

-it means the ``version`` property is missing and should be defined in the module build file.
+It means the ``version`` property is missing and should be defined in the module build file.
 See :ref:`sdk_6_publish_project` for more information.

 Fail to load a VEE Port as dependency